CardiacModelling/model-reduction-manifold-boundaries/README.md

 # Model reduction using manifold boundaries

-This repository contains scripts for ion channel model reduction using the manifold boundary approximation method and parameter inference using [Myokit](http://myokit.org) and [PINTS](https://github.com/pints-team/pints) modules in Python.
+This repository contains scripts for ion channel model reduction using the manifold boundary approximation method (MBAM) and parameter inference using [Myokit](http://myokit.org) and [PINTS](https://github.com/pints-team/pints) modules in Python.
 This code is associated with the paper:

 ***"Ion channel model reduction using manifold boundaries".*** (In preparation).
-Whittaker, D. G., Wang, J., Shuttleworth J., Venkateshappa, R., Claydon, T. W., Mirams, G. R.
+Whittaker, D. G., Wang, J., Shuttleworth, J., Venkateshappa, R., Claydon, T. W., Mirams, G. R.

 ## Prerequisites
 It is recommended to install libraries and run this repository's scripts in a virtual environment to avoid version conflicts between different projects.